Get the FREE one-click dictionary software for Windows

 Derived forms: readings

-Type of: anticipate, audition, black and white, call, city, construe, data point, datum, feature, forebode, foretell, have, indicate, internal representation, interpret, interpretation, language, linguistic process, measure, measurement, measuring, mensuration, mental representation, metropolis, mouth, oral presentation, predict, prognosticate, promise, public speaking, representation, see, speak, speaking, speechmaking, talk, try out, understand, urban center [US], urban centre [Brit, Cdn], utter, verbalise [Brit], verbalize, written communication, written language
+Type of: act, anticipate, audition, black and white, call, city, construe, data point, datum, feature, forebode, foretell, have, indicate, internal representation, interpret, interpretation, language, linguistic process, measure, measurement, measuring, mensuration, mental representation, metropolis, mouth, move, oral presentation, predict, prognosticate, promise, public speaking, representation, see, speak, speaking, speechmaking, talk, try out, understand, urban center [US], urban centre [Brit, Cdn], utter, verbalise [Brit], verbalize, written communication, written language

 Part of: Berkshire, England